 (With no claim of completeness.)

-These are the most noble and, likely, valuable laws, and the ones that is the most important to keep and enforce.
+These are the most noble and, likely, valuable laws, and the ones that are the most important to keep and enforce.
 These are fundamental to one of the two legs of the Rechtsstaat.

 Here it is more important to have a such framework than to reach perfection, and any framework will necessarily have some degree of arbitrariness that we have to live with, even should we have preferred something different.